-I believe visiting this country aware of the insider’s tips that I’ve shared below can only help you be more prepared and insightful with respect to Turkey, as of 2022, shall we say Türkiye?
+I believe visiting this country aware of these insider tips I’ve shared below can only help you be more prepared and insightful with respect to Turkey, as of 2022, shall we say Türkiye?

 – MOST TURKISH PEOPLE ARE MUSLIMS, BUT TURKEY IS NOT AN ISLAMIC COUNTRY